archivesspace/archivesspace/user/archivesspace-build-system.md

 These should be run in different terminal sessions and do not need to be run in a specific order or are all required.

+For added convenience see: supervisord/README.md for a simpler way of running the development servers with output for all servers sent to a single terminal window.

 You can also clear your database and search indexes with:

      build/run db:nuke